mlogan914/sdtm-data-pipeline-aws/README.md

 You can use the prebuilt Lambda function for PII redaction by attaching it to an S3 Object Lambda Access Point.
 When an application makes a standard S3 GET request, the access point triggers the Lambda function to detect and redact PII from the data.
 The redacted data is then returned to the application.

 ### Metadata Management
-`AWS Glue Centralized Metadata Repository`

-1. Centralized Data Catalog
+**Centralized Data Catalog**
 - AWS Glue stores metadata in the AWS Glue Data Catalog, which acts as a central repository for:
 - Table and schema definitions (e.g., column names, data types).
 - Locations of raw and transformed datasets (S3 paths).
 - Partition information for optimizing queries in Athena.

-2. Schema Management
+**Schema Management**
 - Automatically detects schemas from raw clinical data sources.
 - Updates schema information dynamically when new data arrives.
 - Ensures that transformations align with expected SDTM structures.

-3. Data Quality & Validation
+**Data Quality & Validation**
 - Helps enforce schema validation by detecting missing or unexpected fields.
 - Enables duplicate detection and record integrity checks before transformation.

-4. Querying & Analysis (Athena Integration)
+**Athena Integration**
 - Once data is cataloged, Amazon Athena can query it directly using SQL, without requiring additional transformations.
 - This allows for quick validation and compliance checks before submission.

-5. Pipeline Orchestration
+**Pipeline Orchestration**
 - Glue metadata tables act as intermediary checkpoints for tracking progress between pipeline stages.
 - Downstream processes (e.g., ECS transformations, Pinnacle21 validation) can refer to Glue tables instead of raw files.

 ### Error Handling & Data Quality